 John Cruz is an urban planner who currently is a City Planner at City of Crestwood.
 Previously, he worked for non-profit community development organization Rise.
-As the Data Management Coordinator, a role he has held since late 2015, he uses mapping data, geospatial data and census data to tell a visual story of what is happening with land use in the St. Louis region while tracking neighborhood change over time.
+As the Rise Data Management Coordinator, he used mapping data, geospatial data and census data to tell a visual story of what is happening with land use in the St. Louis region while tracking neighborhood change over time.
 As an intermediary between data sources and human consumption, he assisted community partner organizations to interpret and properly utilize data as a way that can positively impact their service areas.

 He also provided technical assistance and consulting services to Rise partners, non-profits, and local government while also working on community planning efforts, public engagement, low-income housing developments and other Rise efforts.